An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Numerical Experiments

-We consider two different domains: case a): $\Omega=(0,1)\times(0,1)$ and case b): $\Omega=(0,1)\times(0,1)-(0.5,1)\times \{0.5\}$ \cite{yu2017deep}. $a=1$ and $f=200$.
-The training details are given in Appendix \ref{PIANN_a}.
-The evolution of PDE solution $y(\bx)$ as more layers are added for Case (b) is shown in Figure \ref{Algo_I_complex_PDE}: with $L=6$ layers the solution looks identical to the finite element solution.
-Note that learning the solution progressively by our proposed approach outperformed a baseline trained under similar settings as seen from Figure \ref{summary_PINNs_a}.
-The result for case (a) and other details are given in Appendix \ref{PIANN_a}.
-It can be seen, layerwise training procedure by Hettinger et al. \cite{hettinger2017forward} did not perform well since the output is not preserved while adding new layers.
-The summary of results and parameter efficiency is provided in Appendix \ref{PIANN_a}.
-Note that the present approach leads to interpretable hidden layers in a deep neural network which could be used for devising efficient model correction strategies when new data is available (Appendix \ref{transfer_learning}).
+Additional details on training process are given in \cref{PIANN_a}.
+The evolution of PDE solution $y(\bx)$ as more layers are added is shown in Figure \ref{Algo_I_simple_PDE} and \ref{Algo_I_complex_PDE}: with $5$ layers the solution looks identical to the finite element solution.
+Note that learning the solution progressively by our proposed approach (trained for a total of $8000$ epochs) outperformed a baseline (traditional PINNs trained for $15000$ epochs) trained under similar settings as seen from Figure \ref{summary_PINNs_a}.
+It can be seen that layerwise training procedure by Hettinger et al. \cite{hettinger2017forward} performed poorly in this case since by this method the network output is not preserved after adding a new layer.
+The summary of results and parameter efficiency is provided in \cref{PIANN_a}.
+Further, creating interpretable hidden layers in a deep network helps one in devising efficient transfer learning strategies and make informed decisions on which layers to re-train.
+An example is provided in \cref{transfer_learning} where we demonstrate the superiority of our approach over traditional transfer learning strategies.